ThIsLinked/AuroraStoreCrxmson/README.md

 ```
 Android Studio mangles the code of some resources at compiling time.
 Use the source code only for research or custom variants.
 The apk's,
-posted by me, do not have such a defect, since I corrected them from
+published by me, do not have such a defect, since I corrected them from
 such a misunderstanding.
 Use them in case of pure use – they look
 exactly as they were supposed to in the specification.
 ```
-* Some interface edits and improvements + changed default color to Crimson;
+* Some interface edits and improvements + changed default color to Crimson, v31 and above – system dynamic color.;
 * The list colors for accent is taken from the [Material Design palette](https://m2.material.io/design/color/the-color-system.html#color-theme-creation);
 * On the application page, some elements are now available for highlighting with the cursor (so that the text can be copied to the clipboard);
 * Redesigned and/or rearranged sections and items in settings;